chikondi1/coding_challenge/README.md

-# First Visualization and Analysis in GEE
+# Visualization and Analysis in Google Earth Enginge (GEE)

 The GIF shows NDVI data from a MODIS composite of Malawi.
 Malawi is a small, landlocked country located in southern Africa.
 It is home to the third largest lake in Africa, Lake Malawi, and  The coutnry has a tropical climate and its vegetation consists of mostly savannah woodland and forests.